 The late enrollment penalty is an amount that is added to your Part D premium.
 You may owe a Part D late enrollment penalty if, at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage. ("Creditable prescription drug coverage" is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.

-The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in HealthTeam Advantage Plan II (PPO), we let you know the amount of the penalty.

-Your Part D late enrollment penalty is considered part of your plan premium.
+When you first enroll in HealthTeam Advantage Plan I (PPO), we let you know the amount of the penalty.
+Your Part D late enrollment penalty is considered your plan premium.